fridolinvii/tissue-classification-using-acoustic-waves-during-ablation-with-an-eryag-laser/Readme.md

     * published initially in IEEE Access 2021
 * branch *old_with_new_data*: repetion of the experiment.
 And used new data to retrain the neural network
     * accuracy was under 40%
-    * is described in correction of paper
+    * is described in correction of paper (IEEE Access 2024)
 * branch *main*: used the new data and in depth analisis and fine tuning of the neural network
     * best performing network: exceeds 75% accuracy
-    * detailed description can be found on the corrected paper
+    * detailed description can be found on the corrected paper (arXiv.org 2024)

 ## Branch *main*